12-Month Wedding Timeline

 Some couples are good at delegating tasks and enjoy doing things themselves.

-Others might prefer to hire a wedding planner who is an expert at putting together a wedding timeline.
+Others might prefer to hire a wedding planner who is an expert at creating a wedding timeline.

-It is always a good idea if someone else has your back, especially if you don’t have enough time or energy on your hands to make every decision and want things done in an orderly fashion.
+It is always a good idea if someone else has your back, especially if you don’t have enough time or energy to make every decision and want things done orderly.

 Select A Caterer